 Alternate techniques, such as wiping the sheet with a damp, lint-free cloth or cleaning with a diluted alcohol-water solution, are also effective.
 Avoid anti-static cleaners since they may leave a residue and cause paint adhesion problems.

 The protective paper masking is usually used as a protective layer for spray painting flat signs.
 However, many paint manufacturers also distribute liquid maskants, which are commonly used to spray paint designs onto ACRYLITE® sheet.
 Maskant is supplied as a thick liquid consisting of water-soluble latex resins in solution.
 Because they are water solutions, maskants must be stored above 32°F to prevent freezing.
-Application is through the use of air or airless atomizing spray equipment – see the drawing on the first page of this brief.
+Application is through the use of air or airless atomizing spray equipment – see the drawing shown under 'Spraying Systems'.

 Clogging may occur due to dried film mixed with the solution.
 To prevent this, obtain a special nozzle that reverses the flow of product and cleans out the build-up.
 Spray the film on evenly to a wet thickness of 10-12 mils, which will dry to above 4-5 mils.